-Readmission

-Students not eligible for program reinstatement may apply for program admission as a new student.
-If accepted, all nursing program courses (NUR prefix) will have to be taken.
+Readmission: Students not eligible for program reinstatement may apply for program admission as a new student.
+If accepted as a new student, the student must take or retake all nursing program courses.

 Transfer Policy

 The transfer policy applies only to students desiring to transfer between Alabama Community College System institutions.
 It does not apply to students wishing to transfer from other institutions.